Wheeler Bisimulations: Introduction

+Consider a Wheeler language $ \mathcal{L} $.
+We know that every Wheeler NFA recognizing $ \mathcal{L} $ admits a compressed encoding.
+To obtain an even more compressed representation of $ \mathcal{L} $, we should select a Wheeler NFA with as few states as possible.
+Several papers have addressed this challenge, typically by devising procedures to collapse some states in a given Wheeler NFA recognizing $ \mathcal{L} $~\cite{becker2023sorting, cotumaccio2022graphs, becker2024indexing, becker2025encoding}.
+Remarkably, our bisimulation-induced construction is the first for which (i)~we obtain a \emph{canonical} Wheeler NFA and (ii)~the resulting Wheeler NFA can be built in linear time.
+From a broader perspective, bisimulations confirm that Wheeler languages form one of the richest and most robust subclasses of regular languages.

 The paper is organized as follows.
-In Section \ref{sec:preliminaries}, we discuss notation and preliminary results.
-In Section \ref{sec:wheelerautomata}, we introduce Wheeler automata.
-In Section \ref{sec:mainresults}, we describe the main results and the key ideas of the paper, which are presented in detail in the subsequent sections.
-In Section \ref{sec:conclusions}, we explore potential directions for future work.
+In Section~\ref{sec:preliminaries}, we discuss notation and preliminary results.
+In Section~\ref{sec:wheelerautomata} we introduce Wheeler automata, and in Section~\ref{sec:mainresults} we define Wheeler bisimulations.
+In Section~\ref{sec:minimality} we prove that Wheeler bisimilarity induces a unique minimal Wheeler NFA, and in Section~\ref{sec:algorithms} we study the algorithmic aspects of Wheeler bisimulations.
+In Section~\ref{sec:conclusions} we present our conclusions and we discuss future work.
+Due to space constraints, some proofs and some auxiliary results are deferred to the appendix.